microsoft/AzureTRE/docs/index.md

 Multiple workspaces can be created within a single Trusted Research Environment to enable the required separation for your projects.

-Each workspace has [workspace users](azure-tre-overview/user-roles.md): one **workspace owner**, and one or more **workspace researchers** that can access the data and workspace services in the workspace.
+Each workspace has [workspace users](azure-tre-overview/user-roles.md): a **workspace owner** (normally only one), and one or more **workspace researchers** that can access the data and workspace services in the workspace.
 The workspace owner is also considered a workspace researcher.

 ## Workspace Service